Canadian Rockies / Canmore, Banff, Lake Louise or Icefields Parkway-based

 No hassle to get to the rental store in the morning before your Ice Climbing day.

-From the minute you inquire about a trip with us, you communicate with the owner, who does most of the guiding himself.
+We are a small team.
+For any technical and terrain questions, you communicate with the owner / head guide, who does much of the guiding himself.
 We walk the extra mile to help you with planning your entire vacation in the Canadian Rockies, including insider advice, accommodation and airport shuttles.

 We can usually arrange for you to catch a ride with the guide to get to the climbs at cost.